-One side of my garden is shaded by a fence.
-It's also a heavy, clay soil, so doesn't drain very easily.
+A fence shades one side of my garden.
+It’s also heavy, clay soil, so doesn’t drain very easily.

-The grass grows well but it's hard to cut because it's so wet.
-It wears out easily too, when my daughter was living here her collie dog ran a deep track around the garden which is taking a long time to grow over.
+The grass grows well but it’s hard to cut because it’s so wet.
+It wears out easily too, when my daughter was living here her collie dog ran a deep track around the garden which took a long time to grow over.

 Help the thin and bare areas fill in by overseeding after you aerate and topdress.

-This is a process that will need to be repeated several times - you might want to aerate and topdress twice a year - in the spring and fall - until these areas improve.
+This process will need to be repeated several times – you might want to aerate and topdress twice a year – in the spring and fall – until these areas improve.